linkedin/coral/README.md

 **Coral** consists of following modules:

 - Coral-Hive: Converts definitions of Hive views with UDFs to equivalent view logical plan.
-- Coral-Trino: Converts view logical plan to Trino (formerly PrestoSQL) SQL.
+- Coral-Trino: Converts view logical plan to Trino (formerly PrestoSQL) SQL, and vice versa.
 - Coral-Spark: Converts view logical plan to Spark SQL.
 - Coral-Pig: Converts view logical plan to Pig-latin.
 - Coral-Schema: Derives Avro schema of view using view logical plan and input Avro schemas of base tables.
 - Coral-Spark-Plan: Converts Spark plan strings to equivalent logical plan (in progress).
+- Coral-Service: Service that exposes REST APIs that allow users to interact with Coral.

 ## How to Build